zivlakmilos/magicbook/README.md

 ## Plugins

-Almost all functionality in `magicbook` is written via plugins.
+All functionality in `magicbook` is written via plugins.
 This makes it both possible to disable almost any functionality that you don't want, as well as easily adding new functionality in a custom plugin.

 ### Adding plugins